 3. Stop editing as you write

-So, as tempting as it is to reread your work and edit as you go, just don’t do it.
-Write the entire book, article, story, or piece and then go back and edit what you have written during the “Editing” time block you have already set aside.
+Write the entire book, article, story, or draft and then go back and edit what you have written during the “Editing” time block you have already set aside.
 You will thank yourself when you have an actual finished product rather than a carefully edited fraction of a project.

 Plus, finishing the piece will give you a better idea of the bigger picture and show you which edits you should actually focus on and which ones you should let go of.